Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 • In OSPF, routers generate a link state advertisement (LSA).
 This advertisement depicts the all-link states of the router.

 • All routers in OSPF exchange link states by flooding LSAs.
-Every router that receives an LSA will store a copy of its link-state database and then forward the LSA to other routers.
+Every router that receives an LSA will store a copy of its link-state database and then forward the OSPF LSA to other routers.

 • Once the database of every router is synced, it will calculate the shortest path to all possible destinations, which we call the shortest path tree (SPT).